nicolaspearson/salespal/backend/README.md

-# README #
+# Backend #

-This is NodeJS SalesPal Demo API, using Koa, Typescript, and MongoDB.
+This is a NodeJS SalesPal Demo API, using Koa, Typescript, and MongoDB.

 ### How do I get set up? ###